rht-labs/sre-enablement-content/docs/0-let-the-battles-begin/3-form-an-sre-team.md

 <img src="0-let-the-battles-begin/images/sre-team-topologies.png" width="500">

-## 🦚 Forming a new team
+### 🦚 Forming a new team
 Forming a new team is not an easy task.
-A team needs autonomy, psychological safety and visualization of work.
+A team needs vision, autonomy, psychological safety and visualization of work.
 And we have just the right practices for that!
 These practices are not specific for SRE teams but they are helpful to build a good foundation and culture for Site Reliability Engineering mindset to thrive.
+And when you have a good foundation, you can scale on top of that.

-To learn more about Open Practices and Red Hat Open Innovation Labs; https://www.redhat.com/en/services/consulting/open-innovation-labs
+To learn more about Open Practices and how Red Hat Open Innovation Labs make a use of them; https://www.redhat.com/en/services/consulting/open-innovation-labs

-* Another shout out to DO500

 ### Introduction to Mobius Loop
+[Mobius](https://www.mobiusloop.com) is a framework that connects discovery and delivery and can be used to connect strategy to products to operations.
+Mobius is used to understand, align, and share measurable target outcomes so they can be tested and validated.
+As Red Hat Open Innovation Labs, we make use a lot of this framework.

-### Social Contract / Team Charter
+### Social Contract
 - Details on [Social Contract](https://openpracticelibrary.com/practice/social-contract/)
 - An example canvas or Miro board